 - Always act in good faith in their relationships with other people when they interact with at OTF, either internal or external

 - Respect differences in people, including protected grounds as per the Ontario Human Rights Code as amended from time to time.
 These include: age; ancestry, colour, race; citizenship; ethnic origin; place of origin; creed; disability; family status; marital status (including single status); gender identity; gender expression; receipt of public assistance; record of offences; sex (including pregnancy and breastfeeding); sexual orientation

-- Refrain from the use of profanity, verbal abuse or violence
+- Refrain from the use of profanity, verbal abuse, micro-aggression, or violence

 - Safeguard the arm’s-length nature of the OTF’s relationship with government related to independent, non-partisan grantmaking and ensure that it is not subject to inappropriate influence by government staff or elected officials